Bogdan Stelea: Club career

 Afterwards, Stelea joined Steaua București, where in his two-year spell under coach Dumitru Dumitriu, helped win The Double in both seasons.
 He played 11 games in the Champions League group stage over the course of two seasons and kept a clean sheet in the 1995 Supercupa României victory against Petrolul Ploiești.
 During this period he also had a successful trial with Sunderland, but could not negotiate a deal.

 In 1997, Stelea was transferred to UD Salamanca for €900,000, where he experienced his steadiest period, remaining with the team for seven years.
 However, this period was interrupted by a small loan spell at Rapid with whom he played under coach Mircea Rednic in the 2–1 victory against Dinamo in the 2002 Cupa României final.
 He appeared in 191 overall games for Los Charros during his tenure while competing mainly in the second division, but spent his first two seasons in the top flight.
-During these years, as he was teammates with fellow Romanians Cătălin Munteanu, Lucian Marinescu, Ovidiu Stîngă and Gabriel Popescu, the club's nickname was "Salamanca Rumana".
+During these years, the club earned the nickname "Salamanca Rumana" as Stelea played alongside fellow Romanians Cătălin Munteanu, Lucian Marinescu and Gabriel Popescu, building upon the earlier tenure of Ovidiu Stîngă.
 His performances in 1998 earned him the fourth place in the Romanian Footballer of the Year award.
 In 2004, Stelea returned to Dinamo, helping the club win the 2004–05 Cupa României, being used by coach Ioan Andone in the final where he kept a clean sheet in the victory against Farul Constanța.
 In 2005 he was brought in Greece to Akratitos together with Lucian Marinescu by his former national team colleague Ilie Dumitrescu who was coach.

 In 2006, Stelea returned to Romania and signed with Oțelul Galați, where he spent half a season, but did not feature in any matches because of an injury.
 The following campaign he moved to Unirea Urziceni for two seasons, being coached by his former national team colleague Dan Petrescu, but he became first choice only in the second season.
 Stelea finally ended his 23-year-long career at age 41 by the end of the 2008–09 season, playing 23 matches under coach Răzvan Lucescu at FC Brașov, managing not to concede any goals for 707 consecutive minutes.